norman-brooks/Python_Course_Projects/README.md

 Nice or Mean
 This is a game where the user is asked for their name and then asks for input on several instances if they will choose to be 'nice' or 'mean'.

+Database Submission Assignment
+This assignment was to write a script that creates a database and adds new data into that database